hclimente/martini/README.md

 [![codecov](https://codecov.io/gh/hclimente/martini/branch/master/graph/badge.svg)](https://codecov.io/gh/hclimente/martini)
 [![BioC](https://bioconductor.org/shields/years-in-bioc/martini.svg)](https://bioconductor.org/packages/devel/bioc/html/martini.html)

 `martini` is an R package to perform GWAS experiment that considers prior biological knowledge.
 This knowledge is modeled as a network of SNPs, were edges represent functional relationships between them (e.g. belonging to the same gene).
-Then, it looks for regions of the network associated with the phenotype using [SConES](https://academic.oup.com/bioinformatics/article/29/13/i171/198210).
+Then, it looks for regions of the network associated with the phenotype using [SConES](https://academic.oup.com/bioinformatics/article/29/13/i171/198210) or [SigMod](https://academic.oup.com/bioinformatics/article/33/10/1536/2874362).

 # Installation

-Install `martini` like any Bioconductor package:
+Install `martini` like any other Bioconductor package:

 ``` r
 install.packages("BiocManager")